 Single-Family Zoning and Opportunity

 Because single family zoning often follows a long-term pattern of residence, the outcomes of children who grow up in these areas is also relevant to understanding its impact.
 In addition to looking at neighborhood characteristics, we compared the degree of restrictive residential zoning to opportunity outcomes based upon the Opportunity Atlas.20

 The Opportunity Atlas contains information on childhood outcomes for nearly every American child born between 1978 and 1984.
-Focusing on the Bay Area, we are able to see a clear and consistent correlation between single-family zoning and positive outcomes for children across income distribution.21 Figure 5 above shows the outcomes of children in each Bay Area city, by race and the income percentile of their parents (i.e., whether their parents had an income within the twenty-fifth, fiftieth, or one hundredth percentile.
+Focusing on the Bay Area, we are able to see a clear and consistent correlation between single-family zoning and positive outcomes for children across income distribution.21 Figure 6 below shows the outcomes of children in each Bay Area city, by race and the income percentile of their parents (i.e., whether their parents had an income within the twenty-fifth, fiftieth, or one hundredth percentile.
 Researchers have used this underlying data to draw many fascinating and important conclusions about economic mobility.22 To the best of our knowledge, however, no one has cross-referenced this data with zoning designations.

 We found that children born between 1978 and 1984 in neighborhoods that are high in single-family zoned neighborhoods today had significantly better life outcomes.
 As adults in 2015, they earned higher incomes, and even children who were raised in the poorest 25 percent of households were 7 percent more likely to live in a high-income household as adults than those who grew up in low single-family zoned neighborhoods.
 Children in today’s high single-family zoned areas were more likely to move into other low-poverty neighborhoods, suggesting the effects of being raised in these areas persist into adulthood.
 This is also true for Black children raised in such neighborhoods, who were also more likely to move into low-poverty neighborhoods as adults.